articulate/paperplane-bugsnag/README.md

 </p>

 <p align="center">
-  Filters `Boom` client errors (4xx) and `Joi` validation errors, and adds request data to the error notification for debugging.
+  Filters `Boom` client errors (4xx) and `Joi` validation errors by default, and adds request data to the error notification for debugging.
 </p>

 ## Usage